Hydra is one of the

 there in installments, stopping in Aegina, Methena or

 Poros and taking the next boat and continuing your journey just as you could with the ferries.
-Only now after a couple islands you may have blown your travel budget for the week so if you want to see the other Saronic Islands as well you should probably go with the One-Day-Three-Island Saronic Gulf cruise that runs 364 days a year and visits all the
+Only now after a couple islands you may have blown your travel budget for the week so if you want to see the other Saronic Islands as well you should probably go with the One-Day-Three-Island Saronic Gulf cruise that runs 364 days a year and

 Saronic Islands except Spetses.
 The Flying